Georgia Medicare Optometry Services

 Some advanced surgical procedures (cataract extraction, retinal surgery, corneal transplant) remain in ophthalmologist scope.

 Third, the optometric recognition is more limited than for M.D.s and D.O.s.
-Optometrists are physicians for specific cross-referenced subsections (p)(1), (s)(3), (s)(4), and (s)(13).
-They are not inpatient hospital physicians the same way M.D.s, D.O.s, podiatrists, dentists, and chiropractors are recognized.
+As first enacted it cross-referenced only specific subsections of the statute, and optometrists are not inpatient hospital physicians the same way M.D.s, D.O.s, podiatrists, dentists, and chiropractors are recognized.

 Fourth, the statute is silent on the routine eye examination exclusion.
 That exclusion appears in Section 1862, which we turn to next.